 Telstra is no longer the ‘big bad wolf’ in the telco world, having transformed its mobile phone plans into competitive offerings, especially in the SIM-only space.
 However, Telstra still faces stiff competition from smaller providers that can often offer more data for less.

 Telstra’s plans look good, but first consider if you can find a better deal elsewhere.
-If you’re not adamant on sticking with Australia’s largest network, providers such as Exetel may be what you’re after.
-If you want to stick to the Telstra network, Southern Phone is a provider offering a fair amount of data for a relatively small price.
+If you’re not adamant on sticking with Australia’s largest network, providers such as Southern Phone or Moose Mobile may be what you’re after.
+If you want to stick to the Telstra network, Woolworths Mobile or TeleChoice are providers offering a fair amount of data for a relatively smaller price.

-If you want the freedom of a month-to-month plan, you may prefer prepaid and contract-free providers such as Boost Mobile, OVO Mobile or Yomojo.
+If you want the freedom of a month-to-month plan, you may prefer prepaid and contract-free providers on the Telstra network such as Boost Mobile and Belong (which is owned by Telstra).
 Even big-name telcos such as Optus and Vodafone can offer some competitive pricing, particularly when compared to Telstra.

 Is a Telstra SIM-only deal worth the money?